brianide/intcode/notes.md

+## Input/Output

+* A function is provided to run the VM until output becomes available and/or input is about to be requested.
+This allows external devices (like the hull-painting robot) to interface with the program.

 ## Memory

 * VM memory consists of an associative array of "chunks", which are int64_t arrays of a certain size